-Mocha coffee is pretty much a staple of any coffee-serving establishment in the United States.
+Mocha coffee is pretty much a staple of any coffee serving establishment in the United States and the world in general.
 It seems that people can’t seem to get enough of this chocolate coffee drink.
 We don’t blame them either.
-Mocha is pretty much a combination of two rather tasty food items.
+Mocha is pretty much a combination of two rather tasty items.

 So what does one need in order to make the perfect mocha and how do I make one?
 Well, answers to those questions and much more are going to be answered right here on this page!